skarfie123/recipes/content/Konkani/2023-04-05_Coconut Chutney.md

 # Variations

-There are many variations that simply involve one or more of the following ingredients before blending:
+There are many variations that simply involve one or more of the following ingredients:

-- coriander
+- coriander, when almost blended
-- 1 piece ginger
+- 1 piece ginger, before blending